cfansimon/biz-nodejs-starter/README.md

 |  |  |  |  |-YourModuleBDaoA.js
 |  |  |  |-Service
 |  |  |  |  |-YourModuleBServiceA.js
-|  |  DefaultServiceProvider.js            # Where to register a component that need to injection biz instance
+|  |  DefaultServiceProvider.js            # Where to register a component that need to inject biz instance
 |  |-Command
 |  |  |-YourCommandA.js                    # It can be runned by `npm run cmd YourCommandA`
 |  |-Component